gilbruno/Woken_Discord_Bot/Deployment_aws_ec2.md

 # Deployment on AWS EC2

 ## Step 1
-Open a terminal where your AWS private key was put
+Open a terminal where your AWS private key was put on your local machine

 ## Step 2